At-sea seabird surveys

-Seabird observations at sea are valuable as information about seabird distribution and abundance.
+Seabird observations at sea provide valuable information about seabird distribution and abundance.
 These data are coupled with hydrographic and plankton data that are collected concurrently by the ship during survey transects, which provides researchers a snapshot of ecosystem conditions and biological community structure at several trophic levels.
-Farallon Institute conducts at-sea seabird monitoring on two research program cruises each year, described below.
+Farallon Institute conducts at-sea seabird surveys on two research program cruises each year, described below.
 Data are available by request, and survey summary reports are available here.

-We also conduct at-sea seabird monitoring annually on the National Marine Fisheries Service (NMFS) Juvenile Rockfish-Ecosystem Survey off the central-northern California coast and extending up the Oregon coast.
-Time series extend back to 1996, and FI observers have done the monitoring since 2008.
-Survey methods are the same as for the Southern California monitoring.
+We also conduct at-sea seabird surveys annually on the National Marine Fisheries Service (NMFS) Juvenile Rockfish-Ecosystem Survey off the central-northern California coast and extending up the Oregon coast.
+Time series extend back to 1996, and FI observers have done the surveys since 2008.
+Survey methods are the same as for the Southern California observations.